Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-How much does a private school bond cost in Louisiana?
+How much does a proprietary school bond cost in Louisiana?

 The State of Louisiana Board of Regents Division of Planning, Research & Performance Proprietary Schools Section requires proprietary schools and solicitors of the school to be bonded.
-Proprietary schools must post a $10,000 bond, and their solicitors must post a $1,000 bond.
-Both of these bonds are subject to underwriting, which means that premiums are based on a review of the applicant’s credit report.
-SuretyBonds.com offers these bonds for as low as $100.
+Proprietary schools must post a $10,000 bond, which can be issued for as little as $100, depending on a soft review of the applicant’s credit.

 Bad credit?
 Don’t worry, we can approve 99% of applicants.
 Apply for a free bond quote today!
 Or, call 1 (800) 308-4358 to speak with a surety bond expert.